Upperdog/clean-image-filenames/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Say goodbye to bad image filenames like Château de Ferrières.jpg or Smörgåsbord.png and say hello to nice and clean filenames like chateau-de-ferrieres.jpg and smargasbord.png.
-This plugin sanitizes filenames for select mime types when the file is being uploaded to the WordPress media library.
+This plugin sanitizes filenames for select mime types when the file is uploaded to the WordPress media library.

 == Description ==

 Say goodbye to bad image filenames like Château de Ferrières.jpg or Smörgåsbord.png and say hello to nice and clean filenames like chateau-de-ferrieres.jpg and smargasbord.png.
-This plugin sanitizes filenames for select mime types when the file is being uploaded to the WordPress media library.
+This plugin sanitizes filenames for select mime types when the file is uploaded to the WordPress media library.

 = Features =